joshgowdyprog/GB-energy-trading/docs/problem_statement.md

 ## Build a price and spread forecaster.

-1. Build a ML learning model forecaster of the first auction price.
-We need this price in order to determine at what level we enter the market regardless of whether we buy or sell.
+1. Build a ML learning model forecaster of the direction of spread between the first and second auction prices.
+We need this in order to determine whether we buy to sell or sell to buy.
+I.e. long versus short.

-2. Build a separate ML learning model forecaster of the auction price spread between the first and second aucitons, auction_price_spread =  price_second_auction - price_first_auction AND the system price spread between the system price in the balancing mechanism and the first auction, system_price_spread = system_price - first_auction_price.

 ## Build and Test Strategies

-1. use these forecasts to predict profit from a given strategy.
+1. use these forecasts to decide when to trade and if so whether to trade long or short
+2. decision to trade can be based off thresholds in the model prediction probabilities
+3. sizing can be based also on the model probabilities
-2. build a cuistom naive strategy as baseline
+4. build a cuistom naive strategy as baseline
-3. optimise a strategy to maximise profit
+5. optimise a strategy to maximise profit on test set
-4. model risk?
-Minimise risk?
+6. see how it performs on unseen data